 QUESTION: What did Monster’s Ball do for you?

 ANSWER: It brought me a real sense of accomplishment.
-It was very gritty, edgy, uncompromising and uncomfortable.
-I’m proud that no one wavered, andstuck to the true story.
-That is something that I’ll take with me on my next film, and in my life.
+It was very gritty, edgy, uncompromising, and uncomfortable.
+I’m proud that no one wavered and stuck to the true story.
+That is something that I will take with me to my next film, and in my life.
 To believe in something and go with it.

 Q: There are some very raw scenes.
 Were they difficult to film?

 A: There were only a few scenes that were hard.
 We improvised on them.
 I had to make them a little more personal.
 It was hard enough to play drunk; I was like, “How does one do that?”
 I tried to use something that meant something to me or that triggered (something) in my mind from my childhood.

 Q: Did you and Billy talk about your sex scene beforehand?